Skip to main content

 What is Continue-As-New?

-The new Workflow Execution has the same Workflow Id, but a different Run Id, and has its own Event History.
+The new Workflow Execution has the same Workflow Id, but a different Run Id, and starts its own Event History.